 Using the Chromium Debugger

 An alternative debugging method is to open a Chrome browser and navigate to http://localhost:9090.
-Each window in your application will in the list on that page.
+Each window in your application is listed on that page.
 Click on the window you wish to debug and a Chromium debugger will be launched for that window.
 There are some limitations (e.g., you can't evaluate code in the console in a remote session), but it largely acts as you would expect.

 When you open your component code in the debugger, you will see that it has been wrapped in a containing function.
 Finsemble uses Webpack as part of its build process.
 This provides automatic isolation of modules, automatic building of React modules, etc. For the purpose of debugging, you can simply ignore this wrapper.
 Place your breakpoints inside your code and it should behave as expected.

 You can modify the Webpack config files, if necessary, for your own component and service code (for instance, if you are using a framework other than React).
-For more about the build process, see the "Understanding The Build Process" tutorial.
+For more about the build process, see the Finsemble Build Process.

 Resetting Your Application To Scratch